Hofls/useful-info/useful-info/ideas-strategies-concepts/software-dev-concepts.md

     * After exchange - everything is encrypted with symmetric key
 * `Data mining` is a process of discovering patterns in large data sets
 * `Vendor lock-in` - dependency on a vendor for products and services, unable to use another vendor without substantial switching costs
-* `Blue-green deployment` - two prod environments, release updates only one (if something goes wrong - you can easily rollback to another one)
 * `Profiling` - runtime analysis of performance and resource usage
-* `Twelve factor app` - methodology for building SAAS
-    * `Codebase` - one codebase, many deployments (dev/stage/prod)
-    * `Dependencies` - all dependencies should be explicit
-    * `Config` - store config in the environment
-    * `Backing services` - treat them (e.g. DB, MQ, Cache) as attached resources (URL in config)
-    * `Build, release, run` - "must have" pipeline stages
-    * `Processes` - apps should be stateless, with state stored in backing service
-    * `Port binding` - services should make themselves available to other services by specified ports
-    * `Concurrency` - scale horizontally (by launching multiple instances of an app)
-    * `Disposability` - fast startup and shutdown
-    * `Dev/Prod parity` - keep environments as similar as possible
-    * `Logs` - write all logs to stdout (terminal)
-    * `Admin Processes` - any admin/maintenance tasks should be a part of the application
-* `MVP` - minimum viable product
-* `Cargo cult` - development characterized by rituals that serve no real purpose
 * `User-agent` - tool that acts on the behalf of the user (e.g. web browser)
 * `TCP/IP` - separate protocols that work together to deliver data over network
     * `IP` - obtains address to send data